William Grant Broughton: Early ministry and views

-In 1818 Broughton was ordained as a deacon by Thomas Burgess, Bishop of Salisbury, and later that year was ordained to the priesthood by George Pretyman Tomline, Bishop of Winchester.
-On 13 July 1818 he married Sarah Francis, with whom he would go on to have three children—daughters Emily and Phoebe, and a son who died soon after his birth.
+In 1818, Broughton was ordained as a deacon by Thomas Burgess, Bishop of Salisbury, and later that year was ordained to the priesthood by George Pretyman Tomline, Bishop of Winchester.
+On 13 July 1818, he married Sarah Francis, with whom he would go on to have three children: daughters Emily and Phoebe, and a son who died soon after his birth.
 Upon his ordination, he was appointed curate to John Keate, the rector of Hartley Wespall and the Headmaster of Eton College.
-During his time as curate to Keate he published research on the Eikon Basilike and the Greek New Testament.
+During his time as curate to Keate, he published research on the Eikon Basilike and the Greek New Testament.
 In 1827 he was appointed to the parish of Farnham by Charles Sumner, Bishop of Winchester, and was then given the position of chaplain at the Tower of London.

-Broughton was a Tory and a high churchman, and was opposed to the growing movement towards political and theological liberalism.
+Broughton was a Tory and a high churchman, although he was still interested in historical study, and was sceptical of the growing movement towards political and theological liberalism.
 He was a defender of the doctrine of Apostolic succession, the importance of the Eucharist, and Royal Supremacy over the Church of England.
 He also held strong anti-Catholic sentiments and was an opponent of Catholic emancipation.
-Later in his life, he would flirt with Tractarianism—a high church or Anglo-Catholic theological movement that began at Oxford University.
+Later in his life, he would flirt with Tractarianism, a high church or Anglo-Catholic theological movement that began at Oxford University.